Glytone Clarifying Cream

 Disclaimer: This drug has not been found by FDA to be safe and effective, and this labeling has not been approved by FDA.
 For further information about unapproved drugs, click here.

-Each 1 gram dose of Clarifying Cream contains 40 mg of Hydroquinone USP in a cream base of Purified Water, Cetostearyl Alcohol, Glycerin, Petrolatum, Propylene Glycol, Mineral Oil, Sodium Lauryl Sulfate, Sodium Metabisulfite, Sorbic Acid.
+Each gram of Glytone Hydroquinone USP, 4% Skin Lightening Cream contains 40 mg of Hydroquinone USP in a cream base of Purified Water, Cetostearyl Alcohol, Glycerin, Petrolatum, Propylene Glycol, Mineral Oil, Sodium Lauryl Sulfate, Sodium Metabisulfite, and Sorbic Acid.
+The chemical name for hydroquinone is: 1,4-benzenediol.
+The molecular formula is C6H6O2 and molecular weight is 110.11.
+Hydroquinone has the following structural formula:

 II.
 CLINICAL PHARMACOLOGY

-Topical application of hydroquinone produces a reversible depigmentation of the skin by inhibition of the enzymatic oxidation of tyrosine to 3, 4- dihydroxyphenylalanine (dopa) and suppression of other melanocyte metabolic processes.
-Exposure to sunlight or ultraviolet light will cause repigmentation of the bleached areas.
+Topical application of hydroquinone produces a reversible depigmentation of the skin by inhibition of the enzymatic oxidation of tyrosine to 3,4-dihydroxyphenylalanine (dopa) and suppression of other melanocyte metabolic processes.
+Exposure to sunlight or ultraviolet light will cause repigmentation of the treated areas.

 III.
 INDICATIONS AND USAGE

-Clarifying Cream is indicated for the gradual bleaching of hyperpigmented skin conditions such as chloasma, melasma, freckles, senile lentigines, and other unwanted areas of melanin hyperpigmentation.
-It is intended for night-time use only since it contains no sunscreen agents.
-For daytime usage, Glytone SunVanish should be prescribed.
+Glytone Skin Lightening Cream is indicated for the gradual lightening of hyperpigmented skin conditions such as chloasma, melasma, freckles, senile lentigines, and other unwanted areas of melanin hyperpigmentation.

 Prior history of sensitivity or allergic reaction to this product or any of its ingredients.
 The safety of topical hydroquinone use during pregnancy or in children (12 years and under) has not been established.

-A. CAUTION: Hydroquinone is a skin bleaching agent which may produce unwanted cosmetic effects if not used as directed.
+Hydroquinone is a skin lightening agent which may produce unwanted cosmetic effects if not used as directed.
 The physician should be familiar with the contents of this insert before prescribing or dispensing this medication.

 VII.
 ADVERSE REACTIONS

-There have been no systemic reactions from the use of topical hydroquinone in Clarifying Cream in recommended quantities.
+There have been no systemic reactions from the use of topical hydroquinone.
 However, treatment should be limited to relatively small areas of the body at one time since some patients experience a transient skin reddening and a mild burning sensation which does not preclude treatment, but indicates caution is warranted.

 IX.
 DRUG DOSAGE AND ADMINISTRATION